Consensys/Road-To-Devcon-Relay/readme.md

-# Submitting Open Finance Bounties - Details and Instructions
+# Submitting To A Relay Bounties - Details and Instructions

 ## Submission Deadline
 All bounty submissions must be received no later than 11:59 PM EDT on October 4th, 2019 to be considered.